sporto/elm-tutorial/fetching_resources/showing_errors_3.md

 ---

 Try it!
-When you refresh your browser you should see an error message in the page.
+When you refresh your browser you should see an error message in the page (as long as the API server is not running).